• Home

 HOW ‘BOUT THOSE INTEREST RATES?!

-Over the past month or so, we experienced a slow and steady decline in mortgage interest rates, but nothing substantial.
-That changed when the higher-than-expected unemployment numbers came out on Friday, August 2nd, sending rates on a sharper downward trajectory.
+Over the past month or so, we have seen a slow, steady decline in mortgage interest rates, but nothing substantial.
+That changed when higher-than-expected unemployment numbers were released on Friday, August 2nd, sending rates on a sharper downward trajectory.

 Median home prices in the Greater Knoxville area remain higher than last year, despite a growing supply of homes on the market.
 The number of active listings in Knox County is at its highest point since late 2020.